 As one of Cape Town’s most popular road running events, our mission is to bring people together to make communities healthier, happier, stronger and more eco-conscious.
 While running is one of the most environmentally friendly sports around, an event brings a large amount of people together into a limited space.
 This comes with unavoidable impacts such as creation of waste which is a major problem in our society.

 There is an impetus amongst race organisers to find practical alternatives to plastic sachets.
 We are currently in the stage of researching and testing out alternatives with an aim to reduce or replace plastic sachets with a more environmentally option in the future.
+2019 sees the launch of Bluewater refill tanks and water in cups on the first station ono the 21km race.

 Cups must be lined with wax to withstand holding water for long periods of time.
 This prevents standard wax cups from being compostable and ultimately not much better than plastic sachets.
 Certified compostable cups are the next option.
 Involving a major increase in costs, it’s fundamental that they are properly disposed of.
 This requires an industrial composting facility to create the correct moisture and temperature levels for decomposition.
 Feasibility of this option is being further researched in terms of local composting facilities and funding strategies.
 It is also important to note, cups are harder to clear up as they are more easily lifted by the wind and risk being blown into the ocean and other sensitive natural areas.